 Diehl is the former chair of the Education Department and coordinator of online graduate programs at University of New England.
 He has taught graduate courses for The Pennsylvania State University, California University of Management and Sciences, and Indiana University of Pennsylvania.

 Dr. Diehl is author and co-author of numerous articles in academic journals and proceedings at academic conferences.
-His book chapters include the 2007 and 2012 editions of the Handbook of Distance Education and the 2013 edition of The Handbook of mLearning.
+He is co-editor of the 4th edition of the Handbook of Distance Education.
+His book chapters include the 2nd, 3rd, and 4th editions of the Handbook of Distance Education and the The Handbook of mLearning.
 Diehl also contributed to Moore and Kearsley’s Distance Education: A Systems View of Online Learning (3rd Edition).
 His research interests include foundations of Open and distance education, course design, distance education theory, emerging technologies, virtual worlds, and intercultural communication.

 Dr. Diehl earned his Ph.D. in Adult Education with a focus in Distance Education from The Pennsylvania State University.
 His undergraduate degree focused on Elementary Education.